nhsx/nhsx-internship-projects/projects/transforming-healthcare-data-with-graph-databases-using-sail-databank.md

 **Datasets:** SAIL Databank Datasets (Core-set)

-**Desired skill set:** When applying please highlight any experience around graph databases and representations, Grpah-NN, Multi-State models or Clustering Algorithms, coding experience (including any coding in the open), and any other data science experience you feel relevant.
+**Desired skill set:** When applying please highlight any experience around graph databases and representations, Graph-NN, Multi-State models or Clustering Algorithms, coding experience (including any coding in the open), and any other data science experience you feel relevant.